Shrine of the Most Blessed Sacrament

-The Shrine of the Most Blessed Sacrament of Our Lady of the Angels Monastery, informally known as OLAM Shrine, is a prominent Roman Catholic Latin Rite shrine located in Hanceville, Alabama, United States within the Diocese of Birmingham.
+The Shrine of the Most Blessed Sacrament of Our Lady of the Angels Monastery, informally known as OLAM Shrine, is a prominent Catholic shrine located in Hanceville, Alabama, United States, in the Diocese of Birmingham.
 Adjacent is the cloistered Monastery of the Poor Clare Nuns of Perpetual Adoration, situated on a 400 acres site and a religious center affiliated with the Eternal Word Television Network.

-The Shrine is notable for its gilt interior, solemn atmosphere, and 7.5 feet monstrance.
-The Shrine is named in honor of the Most Blessed Sacrament, while the building surroundings are dedicated to the Divino Niño, a title of the Child Jesus found prominently displayed all over the area.
+The shrine is notable for its gilt interior, solemn atmosphere, and 7.5 feet monstrance.
+The shrine is named in honor of the Blessed Sacrament, while the building surroundings are dedicated to the Divino Niño, a title of the Child Jesus found prominently displayed all over the area.
 Its foundress, Mother Mary Angelica of the Annunciation, resided at the cloistered monastery with her nuns until her death in 2016.

 History

 In 1995, while travelling to Colombia to seek assistance for EWTN's Spanish-language programs, Mother Angelica attended Mass at the Sanctuary of the Divine Child Jesus in Bogotá and was inspired to build a shrine honoring the real presence of Christ in the Eucharist.
 Five anonymous benefactors contributed to the purchase of a 400 acres former soybean farm located in Hanceville, Alabama, and to construction costs and materials.
 The monastery was consecrated in December 1999.